 Perhaps the most important work that Swan River has undertaken in the last several years has been the identification and protection of the area labeled by the band as the Swan River Traditional Use Preserve.
 This work spans at least the past three councils as former leaders started to promote studies to become more informed on the health and availability of our traditional territory and resources such as game animals, water, and fish.
 There was a specific study done to determine where, near our reserves, were the most accessible places to meaningfully practice treaty and aboriginal rights.
 In the map below you can see the area that the study showed to be the most untouched and likely to sustain the animals, plants, and land that our rights are founded on.

 The last Council, the consultation department, and members who are consistent land users, decided to recognise this area as an area to preserve for the continued use of our rights.
 We lobbied different levels of government to recognise the area as well.
 These efforts were not responded to in any substantial way and in 2015-16 West Fraser began logging operations in the preserve.
-Swan River First Nation members asserted their right to camp and hunt in this area and placed the area under controlled access to ensure the safety of their members who were using the area to practise their rights.
+Swan River First Nation members asserted their right to camp and hunt in this area and placed the area under controlled access to ensure the safety of our members who were using the area to practise their rights.

 Finally in 2017, the NDP government responded to our continued efforts and made some assurances that our preserve would be considered when the province does its land use plan for our area.
 This is now the focus as we prepare to make the case that this area should receive a permanent designation that speaks to our uses.